Publication date: 08 Jul 2025

 Official Preakness Stakes website

-The first Preakness Stakes had 7 entrants.
+First Preakness Stakes featured 7 entrants.
 John Chamberlain, a three-year-old stallion, won a prize of 2050 USD.
 His result was not surpassed until 2004.

 The winning horse is awarded with yellow flowers and the owner of the winning horse is presented with a trophy, the Woodlawn Vase.
 This vase has been the official trophy for Preakness Stakes winners since 1917.